Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 On some puzzles, a single move is most efficiently written as a composition of two moves on the same axis.
 For example, `Rj` represents the small jumbling angle ~70.5287794°, so `R[1 j']` is equivalent to `&(R Rj')`.

-??? question "Why is this necessary?"
+??? question "Why are sequential transforms necessary?"

     Consider a complex layer mask, like `{1,3,5,7}` (common for checkerboards).
 Without sequential transforms, we must duplicate the layer mask: `{1,3,5,7}R {1,3,5,7}Rj'`.
 With sequential transforms, we can write `{1,3,5,7}R[1 j']`.